-Best AI Laptop Local LLM Guide: The Specs Big Tech Hides
+Best AI Laptop for Local LLMs: The Enterprise Specs Big Tech Hides

-• Data Residency: Keep 100% of processing offline to meet GDPR Article 32 requirements.
+• Data Residency: Keep 100% of processing offline to meet rigorous GDPR Article 32 mandates.

-• VRAM Floor: Aim for 32GB+ workstation-class memory to prevent OOM crashes.
+• VRAM Floor: Aim for 32GB+ workstation-class memory to prevent catastrophic OOM (Out-Of-Memory) crashes.

-• Architecture: Prioritize unified memory or high-end dedicated GPUs for stability.
+• Architecture Strategy: Prioritize unified memory pools or high-end dedicated GPUs for sustained multi-agent stability.

-• Capex Shift: Move from subscription OpEx to owned compute Capex to eliminate vendor lock-in.
+• Capex Shift: Move from subscription OpEx to owned compute Capex to decisively eliminate vendor lock-in.

 Deployment Requirement Big Tech "Recommendation" The Enterprise Reality Compliance Benefit